nttdots/go-dots/README.md

 Server Configuration is done by the system configuration file and the database setup.
 The system configuration file is specified via '-config' option when the 'dots_server' is invoked.
 The sample configuration files are located as 'dots_server/dots_server.yaml' and 'dots_server/dots_server.yaml.template'.

-To set up your database, refer to the [Database configuration document](./docs/DATABASE.md)
+The blocker configuration of DOTS server is defined in database.
+For more detail about database, refer to the [Database configuration document](./docs/DATABASE.md)

 ## Server
     $ $GOPATH/bin/dots_server --config [config.yml file (ex: go-dots/dots_server/dots_server.yaml)]